top of page

 The verb 'rouse' has its origins in the Middle English word 'rowsen,' which was derived from the Old French term 'reuser.'
 In turn, 'reuser' can be traced back to the Latin word 'recusare,' meaning 'to refuse' or 'to reject.'
 Interestingly, the sense of awakening someone from sleep or inactivity emerged from the idea of 'rousing' someone from a state of rest or indifference, much like how one might refuse to remain in a passive or dormant state.
 Over time, this verb evolved to signify the action of waking or stirring someone to action, making it a fitting word for arousing someone from slumber or lethargy.

-Find the meaning of rouse
+Find the correct meaning of the verb rouse:

 Try Again!